zaiisao/Documentation/en/Interactive Gaming/game_ios_audio.md

 Mute/unmute a specified remote user’s audio stream.

 > When set to **True**, this method stops playing audio streams without affecting the audio stream receiving process.
+> This method is valid only when the user is in the channel.
+Once the user leaves the channel, all the mute states are reset.

 <table>
 <colgroup>